Elizabeth Vargas

-Elizabeth Anne Vargas (born September 6, 1962) is an American television journalist who is the lead investigative reporter/documentary anchor for A&E Networks, and the host for Fox's revival of America's Most Wanted.
+Elizabeth Anne Vargas (born September 6, 1962) is an American television journalist who is the lead investigative reporter/documentary anchor for A&E Networks, and was the host for Fox's revival of America's Most Wanted (2021).
 She began her new position on May 28, 2018, after being an anchor of ABC's television newsmagazine 20/20 and ABC News specials for the previous 14 years.
+She is also a news anchor for NewsNation, where she hosts Elizabeth Vargas Reports currently based in New York City.

 In 2006 Vargas was co-anchor of World News Tonight alongside ABC News journalist Bob Woodruff.

 Early life and education

 Elizabeth Anne Vargas was born in Paterson, New Jersey, the daughter of an Italian-Spanish father, Rafael "Ralf" Vargas, a colonel in the U.S. Army from Puerto Rico, and an Irish-American mother, Anne Vargas, a part-time English teacher.
 She has two siblings, Amy and Christopher, who both work in tech in Silicon Valley.
 Her father was a U.S. army captain and moved the family to Okinawa when she was four years old.
 Vargas then spent much of her youth moving from post to post in Germany, Belgium, and the United States.
-Vargas graduated from an American high school in Heidelberg, where she realized her passion for journalism.
+Vargas graduated from Heidelberg American High School in Heidelberg,Germany, where she realized her passion for journalism.

 Vargas enrolled at the University of Missouri in Columbia in 1980 and graduated with a bachelor's degree in journalism in 1984, having served as a student reporter at KOMU-TV and a student editor at KBIA.
 Former advisors spoke well of her competency in her journalism work on campus; Rod Gelatt, former KOMU news director, noted that she was the first student to ever fill in for him as moderator of the station's Missouri Forum public affairs program and Kent Collins, chairman of the university's journalism faculty, remembered her "aggressive and energetic" work ethic.